What is the Repair Clinic?

 Why are advisors on site?
 We hold the clinics at times that students may need some input from advisors (after midterm grades are in or just before registration for the next year begins).
 We find that students often come in for a clothing repair, but manage to get an advising question answered, too.

 Who is paying for this?
 The participating GV faculty and staff have brought in their own sewing machines and tools and have donated the materials needed to make repairs.
 We remember our own student days.
 Housing graciously helps us by providing some healthy snacks.
+The Sustainability Reinvestment Fund gave us a grant in 2019 which helped us top up our supplies so that we can be ready to repair a wider variety of things at the clinic.

 How can I learn some of these skills?
 We encourage you to watch while your repair is being made.
 Volunteers will be happy to talk you through how they are approaching the repair.
 If there is any spare time, we'd be happy to teach you the basics.
 Knitting instruction is usually on-going during the two hour session (pausing to help us with any sweater repairs).
 Students interested in more in-depth instruction in sewing can access many free online videos, beginner classes at local fabric stores, or even a rigorous course in costumes offered by Grand Valley's Music, Theatre, and Dance Department.
 You might even find that one of the repairers would be willing to get you started (we like to share our passion for sewing).